ronnieholm/ExpressionParsers/RecursiveDescentParser/README.md

 This project implements a backtracking lexer and a recursive descent LL(1) parser for a mathematical expression language.
-Using operator precedence climbing, it supports correct handling of associativity and precedence for the unary - operator, for the binary +, -, *, /, ^ operators.
-It supports both integer and float type of operands.
+Using operator precedence climbing, the parser supports correct handling of associativity and precedence for the unary - operator, for the binary +, -, *, /, ^ operators.
+It supports both integer and float types of operands.

 The [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) grammar below isn't the final one.
 It's presented as a textbook example.
 We evolve it into a